dandre-benoit/reno-projects/README.md

 ## Missing
 - User entity
 - Contact entity
+- Contract entity
-- Add contacts relations to client and entrepreneur
+- Add contacts relation to client and entrepreneur
+- Add contracts relation to client and entrepreneur
 - Authentication
 - Pagination for the lists
 - Soft-deletes